dullage/BlueSheet/readme.md

 It was designed with the following methodology in mind.

-1. Salary is paid monthly and not used until the end of the month.
+- Salary is paid monthly and not used until the end of the month.
-2. On the last day of the month, enough money to cover all monthly outgoings is paid into the account from which they are taken.
+- On the last day of the month, enough money to cover all monthly outgoings is paid into the account from which they are taken.
-3. The remaining balance (expandable income) is saved and then withdrawn weekly (on the same day every week) throughout the month.

 ## Features